linked-data-dotnet/json-ld.net/README.md

 * [.NET Core][dnc]
 * [.NET Core tutorial][dnc-tutorial]

+### Build and Tests

-`build.ps1` will create a nupkg and run tests for both .NET desktop and .NET Core.
+On Windows, you can execute `build.ps1`, which will create a nupkg and run tests for both .NET desktop and .NET Core.

+On both Windows and all other supported operating systems, you can run `dotnet build` to build and `dotnet test` to run the tests.

 ## Origin